 Tours and History

-Please contact Valerie Meisel at [email protected] for more information and to schedule a tour.
+Tours are available for groups by appointment.
+Please contact Valerie Meisel at [email protected] for more information.

 History of Christ Church Cathedral